Mixed Integer and hierarchical Surrogates

 To use a surrogate with mixed integer constraints, the user instantiates a MixedIntegerSurrogateModel with the given surrogate.
 The MixedIntegerSurrogateModel implements the SurrogateModel interface and decorates the given surrogate while respecting integer and categorical types.
 They are various surrogate models implemented that are described below.

 For Kriging models, several methods to construct the mixed categorical correlation kernel are implemented.
 As a consequence, the user can instantiate a MixedIntegerKrigingModel with the given kernel for Kriging.
-Currently, 4 methods (CR, GD, EHH and HH) are implemented that are described hereafter.
+Currently, 5 methods (CR, GD, EHH, HH and DE) are implemented that are described hereafter.

 Mixed Integer Surrogate with Continuous Relaxation (CR)